Toward Compact Deep Neural Networks via Energy-Aware Pruning: Introduction

-To summarize, our main contributions are: \begin{itemize} \item We introduce a novel energy-aware pruning criterion for filter pruning which remove filters with lowest nuclear-norm that can be quantified which lead to efficiently reduce network complexity.
-Results prove the efficiency and effectiveness of our proposed method through extensive experiment. \item Nuclear-norm based energy-aware pruning achieves state-of-the-art performances with similar compression ratio over a variety of existing pruning approaches \cite{he2019filter, adaptive1, SSS, hrank, GAL, liunetworkslimming, luo2017thinet, Yu00LMHGLD18, zhao2019variational} on all kinds of network architectures, as shown in Figure~\ref{plot:result_1}. \item Furthermore, the proposed NN-based pruning approach can lead high stability over the quality and quantity of the data, which is great beneficial to practical industry aspect.
-This property of the proposed method is described in detail in \ref{sec:Ablation study}. \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \item We introduce a novel energy-aware pruning criterion for filter pruning which removes filters with the lowest nuclear-norm that can be quantified which lead to efficiently reducing network complexity.
+Results prove the efficiency and effectiveness of our proposed method through extensive experiments. \item Nuclear-norm based energy-aware pruning achieves state-of-the-art performances with a similar compression ratio over a variety of existing pruning approaches \cite{GM, adaptive1, SSS, hrank, GAL, liunetworkslimming, luo2017thinet, Yu00LMHGLD18, zhao2019variational} on all kinds of network architectures, as shown in Figure~\ref{plot:result_1}. \item Furthermore, the proposed NN-based pruning approach can lead high stability over the quality and quantity of the data, which is greatly beneficial to the practical industry aspect.
+This property of the proposed method is described in detail in Ablation study. \end{itemize}

-The rest of the paper is organized as follows.
-Section~\ref{sec:related_works} summarizes related works for network compression.
-Section~\ref{sec:method} describes the details of the proposed pruning method.
-The experimental results are illustrated and discussed in Section~\ref{sec:experiments}.
-And Section~\ref{sec:conclusion} gives a conclusion and an outlook to future work.